 Directions

 3Meanwhile, heat the oil in a wide oven-safe skillet over medium heat.
 Add mushrooms and spread into one layer.
 Cook, without moving, until browned on one side, 3 to 5 minutes.
-Stir then add the chopped bell pepper.
+Stir, then add the chopped bell pepper.
 Cook, stirring occasionally until the peppers are starting to soften, about 2 minutes.
 If you do not have an oven-safe skillet, a regular skillet will work fine, you will just need to bake the shells in a baking dish instead of the skillet later on.

 4Pile the spinach leaves into the pan and add a generous pinch of salt.
-Wait about 30 seconds or until the bottom layer of leaves have started to wilt, and then toss the leaves around the pan.
+Wait about 30 seconds or until the bottom layer of leaves has started to wilt, and then toss the leaves around the pan.
 As the spinach cooks, keep tossing so that all the leaves have a chance to hit the bottom of the skillet.
 When the spinach looks bright green and is mostly wilted, remove the pan from the heat and allow the vegetables to cool off for a minute or two.

-5Combine the ricotta cheese, parmesan cheese, basil, oregano, 1/2 teaspoon of salt and 1/2 teaspoon of pepper in a medium bowl.
+5Combine the ricotta cheese, parmesan cheese, basil, oregano, 1/2 teaspoon of salt, and 1/2 teaspoon of pepper in a medium bowl.
 Stir in the vegetables and then taste the mixture.
 Adjust as needed with more salt or pepper.

 6Place the oven-safe skillet over low heat.
 Pour in the marinara sauce and heat until barely simmering.
 Turn the heat off.
 If you do not have an oven-safe skillet, transfer the warmed marinara sauce to a large baking dish.
-(If you do have an oven-safe skillet, you can use it to bake the shells.)
+(If you have an oven-safe skillet, you can use it to bake the shells.)

-7Spoon about 2 tablespoons of the cheese mixture into each cooked shell, and then nestle the filled shell down into the warmed marinara sauce.
+7Spoon 2 tablespoons of the cheese mixture into each cooked shell, then nestle the filled shell down into the warmed marinara sauce.
 If you have any cheese mixture left, divide it between the shells or enjoy it with any leftover shells.

-8Bake, uncovered, until the shells are heated all the way through and the cheese is melted on top, about 20 minutes.
+8Bake, uncovered until the shells are heated all the way through and the cheese is melted on top, about 20 minutes.
 Remove from the oven and let sit 5 minutes before serving.

 Adam and Joanne's Tips

-• One (28-ounce) jar of store-bought marinara sauce has about 3 cups.
+- Sauce: One (28-ounce) jar of store-bought marinara sauce has about 3 cups.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+- The nutrition facts provided below are estimates.

 I’ve made several of these, but since I am keto, I used the multicolor mini sweet peppers (I suppose you could use whole bell peppers cut in half) and stuffed them raw.
 Put them in the oven for about 30 minutes for a crisp pepper and then add the sauce and back in the oven for another 10-15 minutes.